Understanding the Trans and Non-Binary Participation Policy

 Below is a list of useful terms and definitions that are used throughout the guidance and policy.
 For clarity on any term, please contact trans.policy@englandhockey.co.uk

-Birth Sex The sex recorded at birth based on physical characteristics.
-Gender-Affected Sport A sport in which the physical strength, stamina or physique of average persons of one sex would put them at a disadvantage compared to average persons of the other sex as competitors in the activity.** Gender Identity
+Gender-Affected Sport A sport in which the physical strength, stamina or physique of average persons of one sex would put them at a disadvantage compared to average persons of the other sex as competitors in the activity.* GAHT Gender-affirming hormone therapy (GAHT) is a treatment whereby individuals take hormones such as estrogen or testosterone, or hormone blockers, to align their physical traits with their gender identity.
+Gender Identity

 A person’s sense of self as a man, woman, non-binary person or other sense of gender (including no gender).
 A person’s gender may match the sex they were recorded at birth, or it may be different.
-Gender Reassignment A person proposing to undergo, undergoing or having undergone a process (or part of a process) for the purpose of reassigning the person’s sex by changing physiological or other attributes of sex.** Non-Binary A person whose Gender Identity does not fit within a male/female binary.* Season means a standard EH hockey season, commencing in the 1 September of one calendar year and concluding on the 31 August of the following calendar year.
-Sex A biological or legal category where people are recorded as being either male or female, typically based on biological or physiological attributes.* Transgender or Trans Person A person whose gender is not the same as the sex that was recorded at birth.
+Gender Reassignment A protected characteristic under the Equality Act 2010.
+A person proposing to undergo, undergoing or having undergone a process (or part of a process) for the purpose of reassigning the person’s sex by changing physiological or other attributes of sex.** Non-Binary A person whose Gender Identity does not exclusively fit into the categories of male or female.
+Season Means a standard EH hockey season, commencing in the 1 September of one calendar year and concluding on the 31 August of the following calendar year.
+Sex A legal and biological classification where people are recorded male or female, typically based on biological or physiological characteristics at birth.
+Transgender or Trans Person A person whose gender identity is not the same as the sex that was recorded at birth.
 Trans Boy / Man A person who is recorded female at birth but identifies as male.
 Trans Girl / Woman A person who is recorded male at birth but identifies as female.
-Transphobia Deliberate behaviour aimed at disrespecting a transgender person’s Identity or expressing irrational fears about transgender people.* (Definitions taken from * CIPD guidance, ** Equality Act 2010)
+Transphobia Behaviour or language that is disrespectful toward a transgender person’s identity, or which reflects irrational fear, hostility, or discrimination toward transgender people.* (Definitions taken from * Equality Act 2010)

 -

-This policy follows a review that has explored and considered the most up to date peer-reviewed and published studies, the specific studies used are listed in the policy as references.
-Please refer to the policy for the studies which were reviewed for this policy.
+The policy followed a review that explored and considered the most up to date peer-reviewed and published medical studies.
+The specific studies used are listed in the policy as references.